fhyre/hevo/README.md

 18. To fix the Vercel live deployments, go back to the Vercel web client, navigate again to the project, go to the `Settings` tab, click the `Environment Variables` tab and under `Create new`, you should see a section that allows you to add keys and a button called `Add another`.
 Add all four keys with the following changes:
     <br><br>
     - `NEXTAUTH_SECRET` can still be any string, but it is best practice to ensure it is different from your local secret.
-    - `NEXTAUTH_URL` will have to be whatever your domain is.
+    - `NEXTAUTH_URL` will be whatever your domain is.
 In my case it is `https://hevo.vercel.app`.
-You can check your current domain in the `Domains` tab right above `Environment Variables`.
+You can check your current domain in the `Domains` tab right above the `Environment Variables` tab.
     - `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` will remain the same.
 You can copy over what you have in your `.env` file.
       <br><br>
 19. In `Google Cloud Console` where you created the OAuth configuration, you will also have to add your live domain to `Authorized JavaScript origins` and `Authorized redirect URIs`.